isaacnmm/pestpolicy-hugo2XX/content/posts/how-drain-cleaners-work/index.md

 ###  (ii).
 Enzyme-Based Cleaners

 Caution: dont use enzymatic cleaners combined with chemical disinfectants or bleach since these products will lessen their effectiveness.
 These natural and effective products will work for you if you love green solutions or simply allergic to chemical cleaners.
-The biofilm-eating enzyme cleaners will be great in unclogging [drains in septic](https://pestpolicy.com/bio-clean-drain-septic-bacteria-2-review/) systems.
+The biofilm-eating enzyme cleaners will be great in unclogging [drains in septic](https://pestpolicy.com/bio-clean-drain-septic-bacteria-2-review/)systems.

 Theyll work great with lukewarm water to allow the growth of different bacteria.